joomlatools/joomlatools-framework-ckeditor/README.md

-# Ckeditor for Joomlatools Framework
+# Ckeditor Component for Joomlatools Framework

-This is a re-usable component that provides an interface for the [CKeditor](http://ckeditor.com) web editor.
+This is a re-usable component for [Joomlatools Framework] that provides an interface for the [CKeditor](http://ckeditor.com) web editor.
-This component is built on top of [Joomlatools Framework](https://github.com/joomlatools/joomlatools-framework) and makes it easy to add web editing functionality to other components.

 ## Requirements

-- Joomlatools Framework 2 or newer.
+- Joomlatools Framework 2 or newer
-- PHP 5.2 or newer.
+- PHP 5.3 or newer
-- MySQL 5.
+- MySQL 5

 ## Installation